 What is a DrupalCamp?

 The term "DrupalCamp" is used to describe various types of Drupal-related events usually organized by a local Drupal user group.
-Tradtionally, DrupalCamps have effectively been mini-conferences with pre-planned sessions, un-planned sessions (in the spirit of unconferences like BarCamp), or a combination of both.
+Tradtionally, DrupalCamps have effectively been either un-planned sessions (in the spirit of unconferences like BarCamp), mini-conferences with pre-planned sessions, or some attempt to combine both formats.

 There is also a growing number of more focused Drupal events that are also organized by local user groups, but that don't really fall into the "DrupalCamp" category (hackfests, clinics, etc...)
 While these aren't strictly "DrupalCamps", they share many of the same attributes, and the planning and execution of these events are similar to more traditional camps.